elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| exit     | Silent interrupt an aspect or function with no error
+| exit     | Early termination of a rule with no error
-| fail     | Interrupt aspect, function or program with error
+| fail     | Interrupt rule or program with recoverable error
 | pass     | Null statement.
 It does absolutely nothing.
-| over     | Program over (finalize program)
+| over     | Finalize program and give control to OS
-| panic    | Create unrecoverable error
+| panic    | Create unrecoverable error and stop program

 **Read next:** [Syntax Overview](overview.md)